Our Story

 Westgate’s beginnings

-A number of couples and individuals from Eastern suburbs churches moved across to join the existing members of Yarraville, Kingsville and South Kingsville churches.
+Several couples and individuals from Eastern suburbs churches moved across to join the existing members of Yarraville, Kingsville and South Kingsville churches.
 They were attracted by a more radical approach to Christian community and justice, and to reaching out to the people in the local area.

 Westgate Today